Systems-Modeling/SysML-v2-Release/README.md

 ## Release Content

-The release directory at [https://github.com/systems-modeling/sysml-v2-release](https://github.com/systems-modeling/sysml-v2-release) contains the following items.
+The release repository contains the items listed below.
+For a Zip archive of the entire repository contents, go to [https://github.com/Systems-Modeling/SysML-v2-Release/releases](https://github.com/Systems-Modeling/SysML-v2-Release/releases) and download the appropriate version.

-  * Archive of the entire release directory
+  * In the `doc` directory.
-    * `sysml-v2-release.zip`
+    * Introductory presentation on the SysML v2 textual notation
+        * `Intro to the SysML v2 Language.pdf`
     * SysML v2 specification documents (PDF)
         * Part 1 – Kernel Modeling Language (KerML), version 1.0
         * Part 2 – OMG Systems Modeling Language (SysML), version 2.0
         * Part 3 – Systems Modeling Application Programming Interface (API) and Services, version 1.0
+  * In the `install` directory
+    * `eclipse` - Installer for Eclipse plugins for Kernel Modeling Language (KerML) and System Modeling Language (SysML) editors
+        * Follow the instructions in the `README` file.
+    * `jupyter` - Installer for a SysML language kernel for Jupyter Notebook
+        * Follow the instructions in its `README` file.
+        * For more information on Jupyter Notebook, see [https://jupyter.org/](https://jupyter.org/).
-  * Introductory presentation on the SysML v2 textual notation
+  * SysML v2 model projects (textual notation)
+      * `kerml` - Example models in the Kernel Modeling Language (KerML)
-    * `Intro to the SysML v2 Language.pdf`
+      * `sysml` - Example models in the Systems Modeling Language (SysML) v2
+      * `sysml.library` - Normative model libraries for both KerML and SysML
   * Release notes
       * `sysml-v2-release-notes.pdf`
-  * Installer for Jupyter Notebook with a SysML language kernel
-    * Unzip `sysml-v2-jupyter-installation.zip` and follow the instructions in its `README` file.
-    * For more information on Jupyter Notebook, see [https://jupyter.org/](https://jupyter.org/).
-  * Installer for Eclipse plugins for Kernel Modeling Language (KerML) and System Modeling Language (SysML) editors
-    * Unzip `sysml-v2-eclipse-installation.zip` and follow the instructions in its `README` file.
-  * Generated client software for using the REST/HTTP API implementation.
-    * *Java.* Unzip `sysml-v2-api-java-client.zip` and follow the instructions in its `README` file.
-    * *Python.* Unzip `sysml-v2-api-python-client.zip` and follow the instructions in its `README` file.

 Additional content can be accessed at the following URLs.